Ways in Which You Can Support the Hickory Landmarks Society

-You can assure continuation of our mission in many ways: your gift or pledge to these Funds, your gifts in memory or in honor of a loved one, or your thoughtfully planned bequest are just a few of the ways to help build a more effective Hickory Landmarks Society for the future:
+You can assure continuation of our mission in many ways: your gift or pledge to these funds, your gifts in memory or in honor of a loved one, or your thoughtfully planned bequest are just a few of the ways to help build a more effective Hickory Landmarks Society for the future:

 The simplest and most convenient way of participating through cash, credit card, or personal check.
-All such gifts qualify for maximum income tax deductions.
+All gifts qualify for maximum income tax deductions.

 If your company has a matching gift form, please send a copy with your cash gift.